Grand Clay Arts

 3. Learn to wedge clay, condense clay

-Construct simple hand built pieces: - Make a hump and/or slump piece
+- Make a hump and/or slump piece

 - Make a cylinder piece

-- Learn tips for smooth edges, removing shards, and wet sanding techniques for greater success - Learn managing when to take piece off hump/ slump mold
+- Learn tips for smooth edges, removing shards, and wet sanding techniques for greater success

 - Learn to apply texture

--/Learn to bind and bevel seams
+-Learn to bind and bevel seams

 - Glaze using studio glaze